philastrophist/weave-io/README.md

 output: `number of sky targets = 100`

 We can break this down into several steps:
-1. `from weaveio import *; data = Data()` - Import all the necessary `weaveio` functions and start the default lofar database link.
+1. `from weaveio import *; data = Data()` - Import all the necessary `weaveio` functions and start the default lofar database link (the default is opr3 but this may change in the future).
-2. `data.[...]` - Start building a query using the default database.
+2. `data.` - Start building a query using data connection established above
-3. `data.runs` - The query starts at all runs.
+3. `data.runs` - Get all runs
-4. `data.runs[runid]` - Filter the runs to those that have the id equal to `runid`.
-This is unique, so you can be sure that this query now contains one row.
+4. `data.runs[runid]` - Filter the runs to those that have their id equal to the variable `runid`.
+Each run has a unique runid, so you can be sure that this query now contains one row.
 5. `data.runs[runid].targuses` - Each run has multiple L1 single spectra associated with it and each of those spectra have a `targuse` attribute.
-Therefore, each run has a `targuses` attribute.
+Therefore, each run has multiple `targuse` attributes, therefore you must write `targuses`.
 6. `data.runs[runid].targuses == 'S'` - Make a boolean mask for where the targuse flag for each spectrum belonging to this run is set to `'S'` (this refers to "sky").
 7. `nsky = sum(data.runs[runid].targuses == 'S')` - Sum the entire boolean mask, thereby counting the number of sky fibres placed in this run.
 The python function `sum` was overwritten with a `weaveio` version when we did our imports. `sum` is now compatible with `weaveio` but can also be used normally.